Gr\"obner strata in the Hilbert scheme of points: Representing the functors

-The condition $\phi\circ(\iota_{\delta}\otimes{\rm id})={\rm id}$ says that
+The condition $\phi\circ(\iota_{\Delta}\otimes{\rm id})={\rm id}$ says that

-The $B$-module homomorphism $\phi$ is a $B$-algebra homomorphism if, and only if, is is multiplicative.
+The $B$-module homomorphism $\phi$ is a $B$-algebra homomorphism if, and only if, it is multiplicative.
 This characterization will be used in the proof of Proposition \ref{representing} below.
-Here we use the another characterization, derived from the Homomorphism Theorem: The $B$-module homomorphism $\phi$ is a $B$-algebra homomorphism if, and only if, its kernel is an ideal in $B[x]$.
-It is easy to check that the family $x^\alpha-(\iota_{\delta}\otimes{\rm id})\circ\phi(x^\alpha)$, where $x^\alpha$ runs through all monomials in $B[x]$, generates the $B$-module $\ker\phi$.
+For the time being, we use another characterization: The $B$-module homomorphism $\phi$ is a $B$-algebra homomorphism if, and only if, its kernel is an ideal in $B[x]$.
+It is easy to check that the family $x^\alpha-(\iota_{\Delta}\otimes{\rm id})\circ\phi(x^\alpha)$, where $x^\alpha$ runs through all monomials in $B[x]$, generates the $B$-module $\ker\phi$.
 Therefore $\ker\phi$ is an ideal in $B[x]$ if, and only if,

-Upon expressing $\phi$ by its matrix and using the fact that $\iota_{\delta}$ is the canonical inclusion, this condition reads as follows:
+Upon expressing $\phi$ by its matrix and using the fact that $\iota_{\Delta}$ is the canonical inclusion, this condition reads as follows:

-Since $Bx^\delta$ is free with basis $x^\delta$, this means that
+Since $Bx^\Delta$ is free with basis $x^\Delta$, this means that

 Clearly it suffices to let $x^\lambda$ run only through $x_{1},\ldots,x_{n}$.
-Therefore the functor $\HHi^{\delta}_{S/k}$ is represented by the affine scheme
+Therefore the functor $\HHi^{\Delta}_{S/k}$ is represented by the affine scheme

-where $I$ is the ideal
+where $I^\Delta$ is the ideal

-in the polynomial ring $R=k[T_{\alpha,\beta};\alpha\in\mathbb{N}^n,\beta\in\delta]$.
+in the polynomial ring $R=k[T_{\alpha,\beta};\alpha\in\mathbb{N}^n,\beta\in\Delta]$.

-The heart of the above described method for obtaining the coordinate ring of the scheme $\Hi^{\delta}_{S/k}$ is the system of equations \eqref{structural}.
-These are the {\it structural equations} defining the multiplicative structure on the $B$-algebra $Bx^\delta$.
-In contrast to this approach to the coordinate ring of $\Hi^{\delta}_{S/k}$, the same ring is obtained by using a border basis variant of Buchberger's $S$-pair criterion in the articles \cite{huibregtse}, \cite{kk1}, \cite{kk2}, \cite{kkr}, \cite{krarticle} and \cite{robbiano}.
-In those articles, finite presentations of the coordinate ring of $\Hi^{\delta}_{S/k}$ are given.
+The heart of the above described method for obtaining the coordinate ring of the scheme $\Hi^{\Delta}_{S/k}$ is the system of equations \eqref{structural}.
+These are the {\it structural equations} defining the multiplicative structure on the $B$-algebra $Bx^\Delta$.
+In contrast to this approach to the coordinate ring of $\Hi^{\Delta}_{S/k}$, the same ring is obtained by using a border basis variant of Buchberger's $S$-pair criterion in the articles \cite{huibregtse}, \cite{kk1}, \cite{kk2}, \cite{kkr}, \cite{krarticle} and \cite{robbiano}.
+In those articles, finite presentations of the coordinate ring of $\Hi^{\Delta}_{S/k}$ are given.
 At the moment our approach seems weaker, as the presentation of \eqref{infinitepresentation} uses infinitely many generators and relations.
 In the next section we will see that our approach is in fact stronger.
-First we give a finite presentation of that coordinate ring.
+In Proposition \ref{representing} we derive a finite presentation of the coordinate ring $R/I$.
+In Theorem \ref{fewer} below we will derive an improvement on this proposition.